acannistra/acannistra/README.md

 ### Hey!
 I'm Tony.

-I care about rigorously-derived methods for taking good care of our planet 🌍.
+I care about rigorously-derived methods for learning about, and taking good care of, our planet 🌍  .

 I'm a geospatial software engineer at [Gaia GPS](https://www.gaiagps.com/map), where I'm working to build the best backcountry map for recreationists and professionals alike.